salimtop/chain-store-management-system/README.md

 You can look at "Introducing.pdf" for a short presentation.

-There are still something missing.
+There is still something missing.